Master's degree in Health Care, Clinical Optometry (MOptom)

 Applicants must have completed an Optometrist's bachelor's degree or higher.
 Finnish vocational-level optician degree or an international Optometrist's diploma degree and Optician's diploma degree from the field of optometry also fulfill the application criteria.
 In addition, the applicants must have an education that allows them to use diagnostic pharmaceutical medications, license to fit contact lenses as well as two (2) years of work experience in a relevant field.
 The relevant field is considered to be the area for which you are now applying for and the field from which the degree will be awarded.

 International applicants who have not obtained the education that provides them the rights to use the diagnostic pharmaceuticals in their home country will perform pharmacology and diagnostics course as their elective module.
-All qualification criteria must have been completed by the 31st of July 2020.
+All qualification criteria must have been completed by 16 July 2021.
 Universities of applied sciences also accept work experience obtained after completion of a post-secondary or higher vocational level diploma in Finland (in any field of education) but prior to taking the higher education degree.
 In such cases, too, at least two years of work experience obtained in a relevant field is required.

 1. The cover letter (min 600 words) The purpose of the cover letter is to outline the applicant's motivation and to share his/her interests and goals and the readiness to study in the program.
 In practice, it explains the reason why the applicant should be accepted as a student.
 The applicant describes his/her career and plans and how the studies are related to it.
 The applicant also presents how he/she intends to organize the studies taking into account work and life situation.
 The applicant also evaluates his/her current skills in relation to the curriculum of applied education.